EliEladElrom/cra-template-must-have-libraries/README.md

 - `yarn test:e2e` - run e2e integration testing with the help of Jest & Puppeteer.
 - `yarn test:e2e-watch` - same as test:e2e just with a watcher.
 - `yarn test:e2e-alone` - stand-alone e2e integration testing NodeJS script for testing using Puppeteer.
+- `yarn coverage` - this test is to create a coverage report at needs extra setting in order to work as expected.

 CRA template only support `scripts` and `dependencies` inside generated `package.json`.
 No `devDependencies` is possible on CRA template for now.